 I stopped cold turkey three days ago, but I just can’t get to sleep.
 It takes hours and I’m very sleepy all the next day.
 If tapering off is better, how would you do it?

-A. You are not the only person who has found that taking Lunesta to get to sleep at night results in impairment the next day.
-A randomized, placebo-controlled study of 91 individuals found that people who took 3 mg of eszopiclone (Lunesta) at bedtime did not perform as well on tracking tests the following day (Journal of Clinical Psychopharmacology, Oct., 2012).
+A. You are not the only person who has found that taking eszopiclone (Lunesta) to get to sleep at night results in impairment the next day.
+A randomized, placebo-controlled study of 91 individuals found that people who took 3 mg of eszopiclone at bedtime did not perform as well on tracking tests the following day (Journal of Clinical Psychopharmacology, Oct., 2012).
 It can be difficult for individuals to assess their own impairment in such situations.

 For more information on the pros and cons of Lunesta and other sleeping pills, as well as alternative approaches to overcoming insomnia, we are sending you our Guide to Getting a Good Night’s Sleep.
+Others can download this recently revised 20-page guide at this link.